Migration to v5.X

 );

-method update
+};GetFlag method update

-method updateIn version 4.X and higher, the approach to setting a flag's default value has been modified.
-The default value is no longer set using the getFlag method of useFlagship
+GetFlag method updateIn version 4.X and higher, the approach to setting a flag's default value has been modified.
+The default value is no longer set using the getFlag method of useFlagship instance.
+Instead, it is now set using the getValue of flag instance.

 Here's how you can set the default value of a flag in versions 4.X and 3.X: